Iterable/iterable-swift-sdk/README.md

 }
 ```

-#### Handling Email Links
+#### Handling email links

-For Universal Links to work with link rewriting in emails, you need to set up apple-app-site-association file in the Iterable project.
-More instructions here: [Setting up iOS Universal Links](https://support.iterable.com/hc/en-us/articles/115000440206-Setting-up-iOS-Universal-Links).
+For universal links to work with link rewriting in emails, [set up an **apple-app-site-association** file](https://support.iterable.com/hc/articles/115000440206-Setting-up-iOS-Universal-Links) in the Iterable project.

-When an email link is clicked your `UIApplicationDelegate`'s [application:continueUserActivity:restorationHandler:](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623072-application?language=swift) method is called.
+When an email link is clicked, your `UIApplicationDelegate`'s [application:continueUserActivity:restorationHandler:](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623072-application?language=swift) method is called.
 If you already have an Iterable `urlDelegate` defined (see *Handling Links from Push Notifications* section above), the same handler can be used for email deep links by calling `handleUniversalLink:`.

 *Swift*